NaoKo TakaHashi

-Her film, Good Morning At Night (2005), has been shown at Nikolaj Copenhagen Contemporary Art Centre and 24th Uppsala International Short Film Festival.
+Her film, Good Morning At Night (2005), has been shown at Nikolaj Copenhagen Contemporary Art Centre and the 24th Uppsala International Short Film Festival.
 In 2001, whilst studying at the Slade School of Fine Art, she was shortlisted for the Beck's Futures Student Film & Video Awards.
-In 2007 Book Works published her experimental text Not So Too Much of Much of Everything.
-She is also currently working on a musical project with Terry Kirkbride called the Marbles Jackson.
+In 2007, Book Works published her experimental text Not So Too Much of Much of Everything.
+In 2011, she worked on a musical project with Terry Kirkbride called the Marbles Jackson.